mozilla/addons-server/docs/topics/development/scanner_pipeline.md

 (bearer) token.
 AMO will include this token in the `Authorization` header of each HTTP request made to the webhook.

+### Adding a scanner webhook

+Scanner webhooks must be registered in the AMO (django) admin.
+The following information must be provided:

+- _Name_: the name of the scanner
+- _URL_: the full URL of the scanner, which will receive the events
+- _API key_: the secret key sent to the scanner to authenticate AMO requests

+Add one or more scanner webhook events, see the next section for more information.

 (scanner-webhook-events)=
 ### Scanner Webhook Events